-Fine chemicals can be produced synthetically without the need for petroleum based feedstocks
+Engineering biology to produce fine chemicals without the need for petroleum based feedstocks

-Synthetic biology can be used in the chemical industry to produce a variety of products, from short and longer chain hydrocarbons to complex aromatics.
-Initial applications exploiting synthetic biology include new bioprocessing routes to producing biofuels, polymers, cosmetics, food and agriculture, drugs, specialty aromatic chemicals and surfactants.
+The chemical industry is witnessing a growth in engineering biology for the production of a variety of products, from short- and longer-chain hydrocarbons to complex aromatics.
+Initial applications include new bioprocessing routes to producing biofuels, polymers, cosmetics, food and agriculture, drugs, specialty aromatic chemicals and surfactants.
 The value of the engineering and standardisation underlining synthetic biology technology makes the resulting processes highly reproducible and scalable.
-Advances in synthetic biology are beginning to transform the manufacturing of chemical products as engineered organisms produce materials traditionally derived from natural plants and petroleum.
+Advances in engineering biology are beginning to transform the manufacturing of chemical products as engineered organisms produce materials traditionally derived from natural plants and petroleum.